diablaken/teamdrive-script/README.md

 # teamdrive-script 🤝

-## This script will help you to share your [Google team drive](https://drive.google.com/drive/shared-drives) with public.
+## This script will help you to share your [Google Team Drive](https://drive.google.com/drive/shared-drives) with public.

 ### To do that :
 1. Your need a google account that have availability to create team drives.